 6. Exemption on leasing of rolling stock by IRFC to Indian Railways withdrawn.

-7. E Commerce Operators are being made liable to pay tax on following services provided through them
+7. E-Commerce Operators are being made liable to pay tax on the following services provided through them